The Stability of Boolean Networks with Generalized Canalizing Rules: Introduction

-Boolean networks have been extensively studied as a model for genetic control of cells \cite{Kauffman1969, Kauffman1993}.
+Boolean networks have been extensively studied as models for genetic control of cells \cite{Kauffman1969, Kauffman1993}.
 In this framework, the genetic regulatory network is modeled as a directed graph, where links correspond to the influence of one gene on the expression of another.
 Individual genes are either off or on, represented as 0 or 1, respectively, and the state of a gene at time $t+1$ is given by a Boolean update function of the states of its inputs at time $t$.
-In early analyses, both the network topology and the update functions were assumed to be random.
+In early analyses, both the network topology and the update functions were randomly assigned.
 In particular, Kauffman's $N-K$ network model \cite{Kauffman1969, Kadanoff} has received significant study.
 According to this model, there are $N$ nodes (genes) in the network, each having the same number of input links, $K$, and the nodes from which these input links originate are chosen randomly with uniform probability.
-Additionally, the update function determining the time evolution at each node is defined by a random, time-independent, $2^K$-entry truth table characterized by the `bias' $p$, which, as discussed subsequently, is the probability that a one appears as the output of the update function.
-Using the Hamming distance between two states of the system (i.e., the number of nodes for which the states disagree) as the distance measure, these systems, when large, exhibit both `chaotic' (or unstable) behavior, where the distance between typical initially close states on average grows in time, as well as stable behavior, where the distance decreases.
+Additionally, the update function determining the time evolution at each node is defined by a random, time-independent, $2^K$-entry truth table that can be characterized \cite{Derrida1986} by the `bias' $p$, which, as discussed subsequently, is the probability that a one appears as the output of the update function.
+Using the Hamming distance between two states of the system (i.e., the number of nodes for which the states disagree) as the distance measure, these systems, when large, exhibit both disordered (unstable) behavior, where the distance between typical initially close states on average grows in time, as well as ordered (stable) behavior, where the distance decreases.
 Separating the two is a `critical' regime.

-In Ref. \cite{self}, we developed an approximate technique for determining the stability of large Boolean networks.
-A key feature of this work was that it allowed one to investigate the effect of given specific network topology.
-Numerical experiments were performed \cite{self} exploring such effects as correlation between the number of inputs and outputs at each node \cite{eigenvalue}, assortativity \cite{Newman2002}, community structure \cite{Girvan}, etc., and these experiments yielded results accurately predicted by the theory.